gerritmatthijs/ip-sogyo/Architecture.md

 The logic of the DoTurn function is spread over several modules, each representing some smaller object of the game state.
 For example, the logic for determing the type of a set of cards (pair, straight, full house, etc) as well as the logic for comparing these types is contained in the 'CardSet' module.
 The logic for removing a set of cards from a hand (i.e. a list of cards) and sorting a list of cards is contained in the CardList module.

-The cards themselves are represented by a discrimanted union type 'Card'.
-A Card is one of the special cases or the 'Normal' case.
-The Normal case contains a char value representing the card ('2' for two, 'T' for ten, 'J' for jack, etc.).
-If I get around to implementing suits, it will also have a suit value.
+The cards themselves are represented by a special discrimanted union type 'Card'.
+They do not have suits yet, although I hope to implement that if I still have some time.
+The Card type has a member function returning a numeric value of the card, which is used to compare card sets and to order cards in a card list (i.e. so that a hand is ordered in the UI).

-The Phoenix case is a bit special: it contains 2 values to represent in what way it is being played.
-The 'isSingle' value represents if it is played as a single or as part of a set.
-The 'valueCopied' value represents what card it is being declared as.
-If it is played as a single, it instead represents the previous card of the trick.
-The logic for this declaration is contained in a separate module 'Phoenix'.
+The Phoenix case deserves some extra attention.
+It contains 2 values to represent in what way it is being played.
+The behaviour of the phoenix is different depending on whether it is played as a single or as part of a set: as a single, it is one half higher than the previously played card; as part of a set it functions as a joker that can be declared as a (normal!) card of choice.
+The 'isSingle' value represents this information, and is (arbitrarily) set to true before the phoenix is played.
+If the phoenix is played as part of a set, the 'valueCopied' field represents what card it is being declared as.
+If the phoenix is played as a single, the field instead represents the previous card of the trick.
+The logic for setting this field is contained in a separate module 'Phoenix'.

-The Card type has a member function returning the numeric value of the card: 11 for jack, 12 for queen, etc. This is used to compare the height of sets, and to order cards in a card list.
-The dragon is given a value of 100, since it's the highest single card.
-The hound/dog does not really have a numeric value, but since my personal preference is to order it all the way to the right of my hand, I gave it a very high value.
-The phoenix has a value of 99 before being declared for ordering purposes.
-After being declared, it takes on the numeric value of the card it is being declared as, or 1/2 higher than the previous card if it is played as a single.

-Let us walk through what happens when the DoTurn function is called.
+## Overview of front-end

+The front-end uses the React useContext functionality to provide the game state to each of its components.
+If the gameState is already set, the Play page displaying the game is loaded.
+After some user action, the appropriate component calls a function of the Client-side api, which sends a request to the back-end server.
+The gameState is then updated by the component, and React re-renders the page.

+If the gameState is not yet set, the start screen is loaded instead.
+Here the user can fill in the player names and start a new game.
+If a game was still in progress, a Continue Previous Game button is shown.
+This button loads the last gameID from the localstorage and requests the gameState from the back-end.
+This can be useful if the page was refreshed for instance.
+The user can also go back to the start screen at any time and then continue where they left off.
+However, if a new game is started, the old game is lost.